 1) Correctly select a heating temperature, forging temperature, final forging temperature, and heating time.

-2) The product must be heated to uniform internal and external temperature before forging.
+2) The product must be heated to uniform internal and external temperatures before forging.

 Thank you for reading!
 Any questions, contact our team members freely.